-You may feel uncomfortable about these answers.
+You may feel uncomfortable with these answers.

 You’re right, it’s almost impossible to achieve these things.

-But, what if I ask you how much money you would like to have.
-Or how much happiness or love you want in your life.
+But, what if I ask you how much money you would like to have?
+Or how much happiness or love you want in your life?

-Is there such a limit?
+Is there a limit to such things?

 What would your answer be?